 Seed To Bowl Farm is a MOFGA certified organic, urban farm located in Portland, ME.
-We are currently producing: fruit, vegetables, flowers, herbs and eggs.
-All plants are started by seed, on-site.
+We are currently producing: organic fruit, vegetables, flowers, herbs and conventional eggs.
+All vegetables and herbs are started by seed, on-site.
 We are inspired to harness and use what nature provides us.
-We have 10 kw of renewable solar power, a solar hot-water system and a 1325-gallon rain collector, which provides nearly all of our summer irrigation needs.
+We have 10 kw of rooftop solar PV, a solar hot-water system and a 1325-gallon rain collector, which provides nearly all of our summer irrigation needs.
 We offer free Level 2 EV charging while you visit.
 Our main goal is to create a living model of food and energy security for the coming Third Industrial Revolution.
-For all inquiries, email Justin at firstname.lastname@example.org
+For all inquiries, email Justin at: email@example.com

 MOFGA re-certification is complete for crops and eggs.
 Early seeds were started indoors on 2/27 and 3/4 with Oli as helper. (photos below) Seeds planted: spinach, Swiss chard, kale, leaf lettuce, Little Gem lettuce, peppers (germination test) I also got a yard of organic compost and top-dressed all the beds as it has been unseasonably warm this week.